ucsc/site-slugstrong/support-for-students/frequently-asked-questions.md

 **What is the first step I take to get my Student ID Card?**

-The process starts with you submitting a passport type photo online – [here](https://orientation.ucsc.edu/summer/submission-req.html) is a list of all the attributes that photo must have.
+The process starts with you submitting a passport-type photo online.
 Staff will then advise you of next steps.

 ## Housing